 Robin Hood’s Bay could be named after the legend who stole from the rich and gave to the poor but there is no evidence to suggest that!

 There is a song that speaks of Robin Hood who saved a town from the siege of French pirates on the North East coast.
 But, no concrete evidence to back it up.

 In history, however, Robin Hood’s bay was an important seaport and home to lots of smuggling in the 18th century.

 If you wanted to carry on the vampire trail, Bram Stoker’s novel Dracula has scenes set in Robin Hoods’ Bay too!

 Today, it’s a picturesque and peaceful village by the sea and one I would highly recommend visiting.
-Read my complete guide.
+Read my complete Robin Hood’s Bay guide.

 It was my first time visiting York this year and I’m kicking myself for not visiting sooner.
 As a bit of a history buff, this city was full of amazing stories!

-You can visit Jorvik to learn about Vikings, climb up Clifford’s Tower that was founded by William I, explore the impressive York Minster or have afternoon tea at the National Railway Museum.
+You can visit Jorvik to learn about Vikings, climb up Clifford’s Tower which was founded by William I, explore the impressive York Minster, or have afternoon tea at the National Railway Museum.

 Historic buildings always have some resident ghosts and you can visit some haunted pubs like the Guy Fawkes Inn, click here for a list of haunted pubs.

 It’s also famous for the Shambles which inspired J K Rowling to invest Diagon Alley in Harry Potter.
-Potterheads can read my magical guide on that here.
+Potterheads can read my magical guide for Harry Potter in York here.